 Carroll-Camps is the ninth person to die in the Spokane Co.
 Jail since June 2017, many of which have been suicides or drug overdoses.
 Akins said she was told by the SCME that the cause of death was a possible drug overdose, and guards had attempted to administer Narcan.

 While the Spokane Co.
 Sheriff's Office and Jail staff can't comment on specific inmates or deaths, Spokane Co.
 Sheriff Ozzie Knezovich, Spokane Co.
 Health Officer Bob Lutz and Spokane Co.
 Jail Interim Director Michael Sparber held a press conference on June 13.
-During the conference, they said an opioid crisis is causing the deaths of inmates in the jail.
+During the conference, they spoke about the opioid crisis in the community and about efforts made to keep drugs out of the jail.

 An inmate who died in the jail in June 2018 allegedly asked for help for up to an hour, according to witnesses interviewed by investigators.